-Why Phishing is More Dangerous Than Ever, and How to Protect Yourself
+Why Phishing Is More Dangerous Than Ever and How to Protect Your Business

 You’ve likely heard of phishing–you know, the scams where someone sends you a fake email to trick you into giving up your password or banking information.
-Most of us have heard about phishing so many times that we’re tempted to tune it out and think to ourselves, “Ha, I would never fall for one of those scams.”
+Most of us have heard about phishing so often that we’re tempted to tune it out and think, “Ha, I would never fall for one of those scams.”

-But the truth is that phishing is a bigger threat than ever.
+But the truth is that phishing is a bigger threat than ever, even to local small businesses in Lancaster, Harrisburg, and York, PA.
 Phishing attacks are becoming more common and more sophisticated all the time.
 Your business and your employees—even those with cybersecurity training—may still be at risk.

 The first recorded mentions of phishing attacks occurred back in 1996 in the days of America Online.
 Over the next decade, internet and email access exploded in popularity, and cybercriminals suddenly had millions of unsuspecting victims.
 When smartphones hit the market in 2007, phishing attacks became even more commonplace and have only grown in frequency since.

-To give you an idea: 74% of U.S. organizations experienced a successful phishing attack last year, a 14% increase from 2019.
+To give you an idea, 71% of U.S. organizations experienced a successful phishing attack in 2023.
+Year over year, there has been a 144% increase in financial penalties (i.e., regulatory fines) and a 50% increase in reports of reputational damage due to phishing.
 According to the FBI, phishing is the most common type of cybercrime.
-In 2020, they saw 12 times more phishing attacks than in 2016.
+In 2023, they saw nearly 200,000 more phishing attacks than in 2019.

-COVID-19 phishing scams likely accelerated the increase in 2020.
+COVID-19 phishing scams likely helped accelerate the increase in 2020.
 The pandemic introduced new opportunities for scammers, and some estimate that drove up cybercrime by 600%!

 With modern technology, these attacks can also come in a variety of forms and channels.
-We’re probably most familiar with email phishing–things like fake links or malicious files hidden in attached documents.
+We’re probably most familiar with email phishing attempts–things like fake links or malicious files hidden in attached documents.
 Now, with smartphones, we have smishing, which is phishing via SMS text messages on your smartphone.

 Phishing has grown more sophisticated